NickZward/Personal-Projects/Fraud Detection/README.md

 ### Fraud patterns
 - Fraudulent transactions peak during **overnight hours**, when real-time monitoring is typically lower
 - Fraud amounts are **more concentrated in the €0–€200 range**, while legitimate transactions have more high-value outliers
-- Several PCA features (notably **V14, V4, V11**) show strongly different distributions between fraud and legitimate transactions — these become the most important predictors
+- Several PCA features (notably **V14, V4, V11**) show strongly different distributions between fraud and legitimate transactions, these become the most important predictors

 ### Model performance (test set)